lidgren/Lidgren.Core/Timing/TimingHowTo.md

 {
 	using var _ = new Timing("someName"); // constant strings are encouraged to avoid allocations

-	// do time consuming stuff here
+	// do stuff we want to measure here
 }
 ```

 ### Shutdown

-This is necessary for the myfile.json so be properly formatted and all timing events included.
+This is necessary for all timing events to be included and myfile.json to be properly terminated.
 ```
 TimingService.TriggerFlush(true); // this will set TimingService.IsEnabled to false
 chrome.Dispose();